 The Lyman Allyn Art Museum welcomes visitors from New London, Southeastern Connecticut and from all over the world.
 Established by a gift from Harriet Allyn in memory of her seafaring father, the museum opened the doors of its beautiful neo-classical building in 1932.
-Today it houses a fascinating collection of over 16,000 objects from ancient times to the present; artworks from Africa, Asia, the Americas, and Europe, with particularly strong collections of American paintings, decorative arts, and Victorian toys and doll houses.
+Today it houses a fascinating collection of over 17,000 objects from ancient times to the present; artworks from Africa, Asia, the Americas, and Europe, with particularly strong collections of American paintings, decorative arts, and Victorian toys and doll houses.

-Complementing the eye-opening “American Stories” galleries, which display works drawn from the permanent collection, the Lyman Allyn presents a number of changing exhibitions each year.
+Complementing the eye-opening American Perspectives galleries, which display works drawn from the permanent collection, and the Louis Comfort Tiffany in New London exhibition, which explores the rich and varied work of artist, craftsman, and designer, Louis Comfort Tiffany, the Lyman Allyn presents a number of changing exhibitions each year.
 These special shows highlight creativity in its fullest definition – encouraging visitors to experience the pleasures of art through many lenses of discovery, history, social, and cultural phenomenon with focus on the character and strengths of Southeastern Connecticut.
 Throughout each year, the Lyman Allyn Art Museum offers special programming including exhibition openings, lectures, educational opportunities, and musical events for families and the general public.

 With reduced school budgets impacting the opportunity for children to participate in art education programs, the Lyman Allyn Art Museum underwrites the cost of field trip transportation, admission, and hands-on art projects through our “Yellow Bus Fund,” the result of years of support from generous donors and sponsoring organizations.
 Full subsidies are available for New London schools, and partial subsidies are available for other school districts.
 The Lyman Allyn is committed to providing its education program to all children, regardless of their particular circumstances, so they can enjoy the rich resources of the museum, experience cultural activities in their many dimensions, and develop an appreciation for the visual arts.